 An attempted action violates flow control constraints.

-The error code that corresponds to this kind of ProtocolError class h2.exceptions.StreamIDTooLowError(stream_id, max_stream_id)
+class h2.exceptions.StreamIDTooLowError(stream id, max stream id)

 An attempt was made to open a stream that had an ID that is lower than the highest ID we have seen on this connection.